Azure-Samples/cosmosdb-dotnet-create-documentdb-and-configure-for-high-availability/README.md

 - csharp
 products:
 - azure
-services: Cosmos-DB
+extensions:
-platforms: dotnet
+- services: Cosmos-DB
-author: yaohaizh
+- platforms: dotnet
 ---

 # Create a DocumentDB and configure it for high availability using C# #

  Azure CosmosDB sample -
   - Create a CosmosDB configured with a single read location
   - Get the credentials for the CosmosDB
   - Update the CosmosDB with additional read locations
   - add collection to the CosmosDB with throughput 4000
   - Delete the CosmosDB

 ## Running this Sample ##